Taking precautions during cold weather

 Monitor forecasts through local news outlets or weather apps.

-KU utilizes a range of tools to keep you informed about campus operations in the event of inclement weather.
-Tools include text messaging, e-mail, the @UnivOfKansas handle on Twitter, and the alerts.ku.edu webpage.
+KU uses various tools to keep you informed about campus operations in the event of inclement weather.
+Tools include text messaging, e-mail, the @UnivOfKansas handle on X (formerly known as Twitter), and the alerts.ku.edu webpage.

 Students are automatically subscribed to emergency text messages and can view/edit their cell phone number at Enroll and Pay.
 Employees can subscribe to receive text messages and view/edit their cell number through the Employee Emergency Notification app at the myKU Portal.